Chill-Astro/Calculator/README.md

   - [XAML Styler](https://marketplace.visualstudio.com/items?itemName=TeamXavalon.XAMLStyler) is recommended for contributing.
   - .NET 8.0 Runtime LTS is must.
   - Get the latest Windows 11 SDK [26100.xxxx].
-  - Commnity Edition is Enough for Builing the Solutiuon.
+  - Commnity Edition is sufficient for contributing and testing.
 Pro and Enterprise Editions can also be used.
   - Github Copilot and Live Share can be skipped for Storage Saving.

 ![image](https://github.com/user-attachments/assets/0a18b87a-de85-40f9-80bc-ef2575dc221c)